Mike Yastrzemski: 2020–2021

-2022
+2022–2025

+Eligible for salary arbitration for the first time, Yastrzemski and the Giants agreed to a $3.7 million salary for the 2022 season.
 In 2022, Yastrzemski batted .214/.305/.392 in 485 at bats, with 73 runs, 31 doubles (a career high), 17 home runs, and 57 RBIs, stealing five bases in six attempts.
 He played 104 games in right field, 93 games in center field, and one game at DH.
-In November, Yastrzemski and the Giants agreed on a one-year contract for the 2023 season of $6.1 million.
+In November, Yastrzemski and the Giants agreed on a one-year, $6.1 million contract for the 2023 season.

+Yastrzemski and the Giants agreed to a $7.9 million salary for the 2024 season.

+On September 1, 2024, at Oracle Park, against the Miami Marlins, Yastrzemski hit his 100th career home run, making his grandfather and himself the fourth grandfather-grandson duo in Major League history to each hit at least 100 career home runs.
+He made 140 appearances for San Francisco during the regular season, slashing .231/.302/.437 with 18 home runs and 57 RBI.

+Yastrzemski signed a contract with the Giants for 2025 valued at $9.25 million, avoiding salary arbitration.
+In 96 games for the Giants, he batted .231/.330/.355 with eight home runs, 28 RBI, and six stolen bases.

+Kansas City Royals (2025–present)

+On July 31, 2025, the Giants traded Yastrzemski to the Kansas City Royals in exchange for Yunior Marte.

 Personal life

 Yastrzemski grew up in Andover, Massachusetts.
-His father, Carl Jr. (who went by Mike), played college baseball for the Florida State Seminoles baseball team, and played professionally in the minor leagues from 1984 to 1988.
+His father, Carl Jr. (who went by Mike), played college baseball for the Florida State Seminoles baseball team and played professionally in the minor leagues from 1984 to 1988.
 His father and mother, Anne-Marie, divorced when he was six years old.
 Carl Jr. died in 2004 at the age of 43 from a blood clot after having hip surgery.
-His grandfather, Carl Yastrzemski, is a member of the National Baseball Hall of Fame and began teaching young Mike hitting during his grandson’s freshman year in high school.
+Mike's grandfather, Carl Yastrzemski, is a member of the National Baseball Hall of Fame and began teaching Mike hitting during his grandson's freshman year in high school.